How much do foster carers earn?

 - The UK government gives foster carers National Insurance Credits towards a state pension

-You can find further information and an illustration of how this works, on Help and Support for Foster Parents in England.
+You can find further information and an illustration of how tax relief works on Help and Support for Foster Parents in England.

 What does the fostering allowance cover?
 Fostering allowances and fees explained